MohammedJayyab/SQLMCPApp/README.md

 ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-This project uses the [LLMKit library](https://www.nuget.org/packages/LLMKit) which is licensed under MIT License.
+This project uses the [LLMKit library](https://www.nuget.org/packages/LLMKit) which is also licensed under MIT License.